 - Financing activities: Financing is cash received from or paid to lenders, other creditors, and investors (if you have them).
 For publicly-traded companies, this is where cash flow from the sale of stocks and bonds, payment of dividends, or repayment of debt capital is reported.

 This cash flow equation will show you the changes in cash balances from one period to the next so that you can always stay on top of your company’s cash flow.

 What Causes Cash Flow Problems?

-A cash flow problem is when sales are good, but cash is stuck in inventory or accounts receivable and you owe people money.
-The cash is coming, it’s just not there yet.
+A cash flow problem is when sales are good, but cash is stuck in inventory or accounts receivable, so it’s not there when you have to pay for inventory on-hand or rent.
+The cash is coming, it’s just not in the bank yet.

 Controlling your accounts receivable is one of the best ways to increase cash flow.
 And there are plenty of ways to get paid faster.
 Even so, it’s not always easy.
 Tracking down late payments can cost you time and money that you might not be able to spare.

 Obviously, the best way to stop mounting past due receivables is to not let them pile up in the first place.
 But, even that isn’t always possible.
 Some companies look at business financing options to relieve some of their cash flow burden.
 That too isn’t always a silver bullet.

 Solving your company’s cash flow issues typically comes down to getting all of your accounting in order.
 Now you understand the importance of your cash flow statement and know what cash flow problems to address in the short-term.
 You’re ready to look at your accounts receivables and review your company’s financial statement.

 We hope you’ve decided on no more Excel spreadsheets and no more manual reports.
 That’s because you now know that positive cash flow is part of a comprehensive accounting process that can be automated and accessible.